ofbennett/GameOfLife/README.txt

 GameOfLife

 By Oscar Bennett, UCL
-Student Number - 14087294

 This project is a C++ implementation of Conway's Game of Life.
 Different git branches in the repository parallelize the code in different ways (serial, OpenMP, MPI, CUDA).
 The resulting data files can by converted into a video using the Python script make_video.py.
-Additionally scripts have been included which automate the process of measuring performance changes with different parellelisation parameters.
+Additionally scripts have been included which automate the process of measuring performance changes with different parellelization parameters.

 NOTE: Using the make_video.py script to generate a video file for visualization requires an installation of ffmpeg on your system.

 The project has been setup so that it can be easily run on UCL's cluster called Legion.
 While all the branches of this repository can be easily run on Legion (or any other cluster in principle), they can only be run locally if your local system has the necessary dependancies.

-Local building requires CMake, whilst running the scripts to deploy the code on Legion requires the python modules Fabric and Mako.
+NOTE: Local building requires CMake, whilst running the scripts to deploy the code on Legion requires the python modules Fabric and Mako.

 The execution of the code is controlled by a config.yml file.
 Modify this file to specify parameter values for the simulation.
 The variable parameters are: